General Education Program

 Our unique and inclusive elementary curriculum meets the needs of all learners, whether measured below, at or above grade level.
 Friends School offers a genuinely individualized program for each student, crafted from parental input, internal evaluations, ongoing observation, and qualitative assessment of student progress.

 When developing curriculum, teachers are empowered to be innovative.
-Grade-level lead teachers are responsible for core educational requirements, social skills and conflict resolution; children work with specialist teachers on a weekly basis in music, art, Spanish, drama, technology, physical education, FLASH (Family Life and Sexual Health).
+Grade-level lead teachers are responsible for core educational requirements, social skills and conflict resolution; children work with specialist teachers on a weekly basis in music, art, Spanish, technology, physical education, and FLASH (Family Life and Sexual Health).
 Field trips are an extension of the classroom learning and include visits to theatres, museums, nature centers and other community events and resources.
 Friends School adheres to learning standards and benchmarks regarding core content established by the Kentucky Department of Education (KDE), and our elementary students receive instruction in and meet objectives tied to all KDE standards.
 Children also participate in community service projects throughout the year.

 A low student-to-teacher ratio affirms that children’s learning styles, personal interests, and academic strengths and weaknesses are known and addressed.
 Evaluation of student progress is based upon weekly assessments for reading, spelling, writing and math, as well as student journals, portfolios, written narratives and observations.
 Frequent student/teacher/parent cross-communication enables teachers to determine each child’s strengths and needs, and to calibrate appropriate goals throughout the year.
 Progress reports are completed and shared with families four times per year.
 Parent/teacher conferences are scheduled twice per year, and the opportunity to meet with teachers and administrators are available regularly through team meetings.